shaik-mahaboobbasha/Powerapps-Login-And-Registration-Screen/README.md

 * **Gap:** `15`
 * **Fill:** `Transparent`

+**Step 3**

-3. Add **two non-responsive containers** into the vertical container created in Step 1 and set their properties to the values provided below.
+Add **two non-responsive containers** into the vertical container created in Step 1 and set their properties to the values provided below.
 * **Height:** `720`
 * **Align in container:** `Set by container` and `Center`
 * **Flexible width:** `Off`